mochenyang/mochenyang.github.io/_posts/2018-08-11-Algorithmic-Fairness.md

 Specialized methods have been proposed to detect the existence and magnitude of discrimination in data.
 Adebayo and Kagal (2016) use the orthogonal projection method to create multiple versions of the original dataset, each one removes an attribute and makes the remaining attributes orthogonal to the removed attribute.
 Then, the model is deployed on each generated dataset, and the decrease in predictive performance measures the dependency between prediction and the removed attribute.
 Zhang and Neil (2016) treat this as an anomaly detection task, and develop subset scan algorithms to find subgroups that suffer from significant disparate mistreatment.

 Discrimination has been detected in several real-world datasets and cases.
 For example, Kamiran et al. (2012) identified discrimination in criminal records where people from minority ethnic groups were assigned higher risk scores.
 Caliskan et al. (2017) detect and document a variety of implicit biases in natural language, as picked up by trained word embeddings.
+Chouldechova (2017) showed the existence of disparate impact using data from the COMPAS risk tool.

 ### Prevention/Mitigation